learlab/learlab.github.io/index.md

 %}

 {% capture text %}
-We make tools that help researchers analyze language data.
-We also endeavour to share our computer code in a clearly explained and reproducible format.
+We develop specialized tools to assist researchers in the analysis of complex language data.
+Our software is accompanied by clear documentation and reproducible code to ensure ease of use and integration into various workflows.
+Through comprehensive tutorials and resources, we empower researchers to effectively leverage these tools in their own studies.

 {%
   include button.html